Skip to content

 What are the main categories I should track in a monthly budget?

 Most budgeting approaches cover housing, food, transport, entertainment, and a catch-all category for everything else — things like clothing, personal care, gifts, or irregular bills.
 The specific categories matter less than being consistent month to month so that comparisons become meaningful over time.
-This calculator uses those core categories to give a straightforward percentage breakdown worth considering as a starting point.
+This calculator uses those core categories to give a straightforward percentage breakdown relevant as a starting point.

 Is spending 20 percent of income on food too much?